TTTANG216/tttang216.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a System Engineering & Engineering Management student at The Chinese University of Hong Kong with a passion for problem-solving, algorithms design & analysis, and software development.
+I'm a System Engineering & Engineering Management(SEEM) student at The Chinese University of Hong Kong with a passion for problem-solving, algorithms design & analysis, and software development.
 I enjoy working on diverse side projects, including full-stack web development, mini-games, in-memory storage systems, etc. Outside of projects and uni, I would engages in learning and self-improvement through study programs, personal projects, as well as competitive programming, mastering new technologies and solving challenging problems.